santhoshchanti/New-repo/README.md

 # New-repo
-this i sthe first file iam going to create.
+This is the first file iam going to create.